 Staff Wages Report

-The Staff Wages Report (not to be confused with Staff Wages - Weekly%) is used to calculate staff members' wages over a set period of time, taking into account hourly basic rates, holiday pay rates, activity pay types, contracted hours, absences, and break reduction.
+The Employee Wages Report (not to be confused with Employee Wages - Weekly%) is used to calculate employees' wages over a set period of time, taking into account hourly basic rates, holiday pay rates, activity pay types, contracted hours, absences, and break reduction.
 The report can be downloaded to your device as either a PDF or CSV file.

 This article is split into two sections: generating the report, and understanding which data each report field draws from.